dimplemehta15/docker-concepts/docker-concepts.md

 - Application binaries and dependencies (e.g., JDK, Python runtime).
 - Environment variables and configuration files.
 - Application source code or compiled artifacts.
+- You can have multiple versions/snapshots/image of the same application

 **Key properties:**